metrorailings/OwlBlog/content/posts/week-3-quick-insights.md

 ## Ravens @ Chiefs

 The Chiefs are hopeless at rushing the passer.
 Chris Jones is the only quality pass rusher on that team.
 Frank Clark hasn't been living up to his billing.

+Michael Lombardi may be right - this Ravens offense has a hard time recovering from negative plays.